KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 Register an analytical document
 -----------------------------------

 There are two different ways to create a new document on Knowage Server.
-If you are using Knowage Studio  [1]_, simply click on **Deploy** and the document window will open with pre-filled options.
+The first option involves Knowage Studio: within it you can simply click on **Deploy** and the document window will open with pre-filled options.
+Please note that Knowage Studio can be used to create Birt or Dashboard document only.

 .. note::
       **Deploy a document from Knowage Studio**